 Cocoa Beach: One of the East Coast Beaches Florida

 We set out our chairs, blanket, and umbrella and headed for the water.
 It was cold by Florida standards in late March, but comparing to NY ocean temperatures in June it was warm.
-This area is popular for surfers so we watched people riding the waves and riding boogie boards.
+This area is popular for surfers so we watched people riding the waves on their surf boards, wake surf boards, and boogie boards.
 Even with the decent waves, there was no undertow the day we went so I was able to cool off from the sun at least up to the waist until I got too cold.
 The beach has miles of smooth sand so it is great for taking a stroll.
 However, you have to watch out for fishing poles propped in the sand as the lines go out into the water.

 Here are some affiliate links for more modern versions of useful beach gear we use:

 We brought snacks but decided to check out the Pier because I had read one of the restaurants had alligator bites and Bloody Marys with shrimp.
 There were guards doing temperature checks at the beginning of the pier, and they only let people onto the pier who were going to eat at a restaurant.
 We had our masks and got the green light to go ahead.
 Souvenir shops were open displaying merchandise commemorating islands of Florida.
 We had to pass through Pelican’s Bar & Grill to get to Rikki Tiki Tavern at the end of the pier.
 However, we were informed that now there was only one menu for both restaurants.